 10. Set boundaries around body comments

-You can cultivate body respect by setting boundaries around body comments.
-Our families or other loved ones may greet us with a comment on how we’ve gained or lost weight or they may have nicknamed us something like “gordita”.
+You can cultivate body respect by setting boundaries around unwelcome body comments—like being called “gordita” or being greeted with a comment on how your weight has changed.

 Frequently Asked Questions